gerardl/devtools/README.md

 1. It allows you to view all the files the current website has downloaded
 2. Allows you to make changes to JavaScript and CSS files and view the results in your browser
 3. And maybe most importantly, it allows you to debug code

+The *Page* menu below shows the website files arranged in a virtual folder structure, organized according to which server sent the file.
+You can click on any file and view the contents, often times learning in-depth knowledge about how a website functions.
+Additionally, the sources tab can turn minified files--code files with whitespace removed and names shortened so as to save on file size--back into something that is human readable.

 <br />